 Nope!
 Not even a little bit.
 Frink didn't use the disaster as a metaphor to wash away his previous mistakes as a human being!

 However the boys down at Homestead Steel Works had seen enough.

-See, Carnegie Steel was not like your hip, employee friendly offices of today stocked with cupboards full of snacks and iPhone chargers.
-Although if standing desks been a thing I'm sure they would've had 'em.
+See, Carnegie Steel was not like your hip, employee friendly offices of today that are stocked with cupboards full of snacks and iPhone chargers.
+Although if standing desks been a thing, I'm sure they would've had 'em.
 Carnegie Steel operated 24 hours a day.
 Shifts were 12 hours long to keep production high as possible because that's how the human body works.
 Breaks were not really a thing yet.

 While Carnegie talked out of both sides of his mouth about labor saying "no steel mill was worth a single drop of blood" He wanted to keep the peace, but keep his profits more.
 Since 1881 Frick was in charge of the day-to-day operations of the Homestead Steel Mill.
 His job was to keep the peace; by any means necessary.
 He had Carnegie's blessing to do whatever he deemed fit as he regretfully told Frick "We are with you to the end".
 Putting Henry Clay Frick in charge of keeping labor peace would be like Lenscrafters making Stevie Wonder CEO.
 Of all the shady men of this era; Frick was LeSean McCoy.
 Only instead of female only birthday/sex slave parties Frick didn't give a dam (LOL) about anything except profits.
 He wanted to break up the union at all costs.